-The strategies used to support a child with PDA are very specific and different to traditional parenting methods and the strategies used to support other spectrum conditions so correct identification, diagnosis and recognition are essential. *
+The strategies used to support a PDA child are very specific and different to traditional parenting methods and the strategies used to support other spectrum conditions so correct identification, diagnosis and recognition are essential. *

 The PDA Society and The National Autistic Society websites provide a wealth of information about PDA including defining features, characteristics, assessment, diagnosis, support, strategies and more.
 And we found this article by Phil Christie an extremely helpful introduction.